dhannn/coursify/README.md

 ## Further Enhancements
 - Enhance form validation and error handling
 - Implement a download feature for syllabi as PDF
-- Deployment to an external server
+- ~~Deployment to an external server~~
-- Better UI for the copy button
+- ~~Better UI for the copy button~~
+- Mobile-friendly UI
+- Simple user management and authentication for saving learning plans